taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 spell lasts, a suppressed spell, condition, or effect has no effect.
 When the calm emotions spell ends, the original spell or effect takes hold of the creature again, provided that its duration has not expired in the meantime.
+- Cure Moderate Wounds (Conjuration 2)
+  - Casting Time 1 standard action
+  - Components V, S
+  - Range touch
+  - Target creature touched
+  - Duration instantaneous
+  - Saving Throw Will half (harmless); see text; Spell Resistance yes (harmless); see text When laying your hand upon a living creature, you channel positive energy that cures 2d8 points of damage +1 point per caster level (maximum +10).
+Since undead are powered by negative energy, this spell deals damage to them instead of curing their wounds.
+An undead creature can apply Spell Resistance, and can attempt a Will save to take half damage.
+- Steal Voice (Necromancy 2)
+  - Casting Time 1 standard action
+  - Components V
+  - Range medium (100 ft. + 10 ft./level)
+  - Target one creature
+  - Duration permanent (D)
+  - Saving Throw Fortitude negates; Spell Resistance yes The target’s throat constricts, leaving them near-unintelligible.
+A creature under this affect can only make itself heard by others by spending a swift action to focus its will on speech.
+Screaming and shouting are impossible while under this effect.
+Casting spells with a verbal component has a 20% chance of spell failure, and the save DCs of any spells she casts with the language- dependent descriptor are reduced by 4.
+Spell-like abilities are not affected by this.
+A heal spell or similar cures this effect, as does the Shout spell.
+- Seducer's Eyes (Enchantment 2)
+  - Casting Time 1 standard action
+  - Components V, S, DF
+  - Range personal
+  - Target you
+  - Duration 10 minutes/level (D)
+You gain a bonus on Charisma-based skill checks equal to 1 +1 for every 4 caster levels you possess (to a maximum of +5), but only when interacting with those who might conceivably find you sexually attractive.
+You do not gain this bonus against those you or your allies are attacking or threatening.
 - Raven's Flight (Transmutation 2)
   - Casting Time 1 swift action
   - Components V